Adarshsalukhe/AI_Newsletter_Generator/README.md

 # Common Issues:

-API Key Errors
+API Key Errors:
 ❌ Error: Invalid API Key or API request failed
 ✅ Fix: Make sure you’ve added your Google API Key and SERPER API Key correctly in the given field.
 Double-check for extra spaces or quotes.

-Missing Dependencies
+Missing Dependencies:
 ❌ Error: ModuleNotFoundError: No module named 'xyz'
 ✅ Fix: Run
 pip install -r requirements.txt to install all required dependencies.

-Streamlit App Not Launching
+Streamlit App Not Launching:
 ❌ Error: Nothing happens after running streamlit run app.py ✅ Fix: Ensure you are inside the correct project directory and your virtual environment is activated.

-Version Conflicts
+Version Conflicts:
 ❌ Error: Dependency version mismatch (e.g., with langchain, streamlit, or plotly).
 ✅ Fix: Upgrade/downgrade packages as specified in requirements.txt, or create a fresh virtual